jpata/colliderml-hit-pretraining/README.md

 ## Optimized Preprocessing

 To avoid GPU idling during data loading, the project uses an `IterableDataset` with worker-aware partitioning.
+This offloads shard loading and event-level processing to **background CPU workers**.

+Key optimizations include:
+*   **Spatial Sorting:** Hits are sorted using a **Morton (Z-order) curve** (implemented in `hilbert.py`) during dataset finalization to ensure spatial locality, improving cache efficiency for the Transformer.
-This offloads shard loading and event-level processing to **background CPU workers** via the PyTorch `DataLoader`.
-Geometric tokenization (FPS/KNN) and multi-scale density computation are performed on the **GPU** during the model's forward pass to leverage parallel hardware.
+*   **GPU-Accelerated Tokenization:** Geometric tokenization (FPS/KNN) and multi-scale density computation are performed on the **GPU** during the model's forward pass to leverage parallel hardware.

 ## Quantitative Validation: Fidelity vs. Density